konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

 and try understand the output of them.

-The tool `uniq` take a sorted list of lines and remove linewise the redundancy.
+The tool `uniq` take a sorted list of lines and remove line-wise the redundancy.
 Please have a look at the content of the file `redundant.txt`.
 Then use uniq to generate a non-redundant list: